-- If the slave is online:
+- · If the slave is online

 - The actual current slave list is read.
 This may take several seconds, depending on the size and cycle time.

-- · The actual identity is displayed.
+- · The actual identity is displayed

-- The firmware and hardware status of the device is displayed in the CoE.
+- The firmware and hardware version of the equipment according to the electronic information is displayed

-- · Online Data is shown in green.
+- Online is shown in green.